 Let Us Protect Your Future, Freedom & Reputation

-A DUI conviction can derail your future.
+A BUI (boating under the influence) or DUI conviction can derail your future.
 Without skilled and knowledgeable legal help, you could be convicted, even if you were not driving dangerously, or another person caused the accident.
 Many loopholes in these types of arrests include police not having proper cause for stopping you in the first place, errors with administering field sobriety tests, faulty breathalyzers, and the science behind alcohol absorption and how it relates to the timing of your BAC test.
 We will fully investigate the facts of your case and expose any weak points and take full advantage of these points to your advantage.

 We want to keep you out of jail.
 Call our firm at (619) 377-3722 now.